kundajelab/chrombpnet/README.md

 Here we will generate non-peak background regions that GC-match with the peak regions.
 We will use the non-peaks regions to train and evaluate a bias model.
 We will also use these regions in chrombpnet model training and as background regions to get marginal footprints.
 There are two key steps to this process -

 Firstly, we will start by dividing the entire genome into overlapping bins of `inputlen` regions.
-ChromBpnet models are trained on `inputlen` of 2114, so we will divide the entire genome into non-overlapping bins of length of 2114 input length and calculate their gc-fraction value.
+ChromBpnet models are trained on `inputlen` of 2114, so we will divide the entire genome into overlapping bins of length of 2114 input length and calculate their gc-fraction value.

 For convenience the genome wide buckets we created on human genome (hg38) reference can be downloaded as follows -